 “Are there any other ways to keep on track”, I replied.

-I remembered back to my real estate investor group, a young broker who had just founded a start-up brokerage.
+I remembered back to my real estate investor group…I had met a young broker who recently founded a start-up brokerage.
 She mentioned that she had too much business and was looking for help.
-At the time I told her I wanted to give the brokerage I was with at the time a shot, but 6 months later I was meeting her at her office, discussing her brokerage and what she could offer me as an independent contractor.
+At the time I told her I wanted to give the brokerage I was with a shot, but 6 months later I was meeting her at her office discussing her brokerage and what she could offer me as an independent contractor.

 Not only were the sales coming in, but I was learning how the business worked.
 In and out, I learned how brokerages really make their money, why so many agents fail their first year, how mortgage, insurance, title, and brokerage all tie together.
 I learned about sales and more importantly how to read people.
 I was developing marketing and recruiting systems to help the brokerage grow.
-I was learning.
-Human resources, economic models of why to hire candidate X over candidate Y. This was the brokerage for me, and the people around me would become my mentors.
-My goals changed from desiring one investment property, to growing my own real estate company and rethinking the way that we live in suburbs and cities.
+I was learning human resources, economic models of why to hire candidate X over candidate Y. This was the brokerage for me, and the people around me would become my mentors.
+My goals changed from wanting one investment property to growing my own real estate company and rethinking the way that we live in suburbs and cities.